Northeast governors slow to embrace regional climate pact

 Many of the states are already part of the Regional Greenhouse Gas Initiative, which covers 10 states in the Northeast and mid-Atlantic and targets emissions from the power sector.

-Under the agreement, wholesale fuel companies would be required to purchase pollution allowances at auction.
+Under the Transportation and Climate Initiative, wholesale fuel companies would be required to purchase pollution allowances at auction.
 The sale of those allowances could generate billions for states to invest in carbon-reducing transportation options — like electric buses, electric car charging stations, bike lanes and sidewalks.

 The initiative could lead to emissions reductions in the region by as much as 25% by 2032.
 But the opposition appears be around a potential gas price hike.
 If fuel companies pass the cost of the allowances onto consumers, the price of gas in the region could climb by five cents to 17 cents per gallon in 2022, when the pact would take effect.